tukkek/shatteredlite/README.md

 **Features**:

 * Access to the Shattered Realm in as little as a minute after starting a new playthrough!
+* Much faster progression compared to the base game and vanilla Shattered Realm!
 * All shards unlocked - no need for waystones!
 * Devotion points can be purchased from Mazaan, devotion point limit has been removed!
 * Only 1 level per shard (plus boss fight)!